Being a marketing manager – or business owner with responsibility for marketing – is a lot like walking through a market in downtown Bangkok.

 So, like it or not, you are going to have to have a filtering process in place to pick out the gems and leave the sand behind (mixing my metaphors, sorry.
 Although, I was once offered the chance to visit a ‘genuine gem factory’ in Bangkok, which, surprisingly, turned out to be less of a diamond factory, and more of a football shirts factory, so maybe not.)

-Here’s the filtering process I use.
-I usually work through these questions in this order, dismissing any activity as soon as it gets a ‘no’ response.
-But, depending on the particular constraints within in my business at any one particular time I might pull one of the questions to the front of the list.
+Here’s the filtering process we use.
+We work through these questions in this order, dismissing any activity as soon as it gets a ‘no’ response.
+But, depending on the particular constraints within in our business at any one particular time we might pull one of the questions to the front of the list.

-Question 1: Is this activity offering me an opportunity to connect with the kind of people who could become my Dream Client?
+Question 1: Is this activity offering us an opportunity to connect with the kind of people who could become our Dream Client?

 This should be your first question whenever you are offered the opportunity to exhibit at a trade show, join a networking group, advertise… anything really.

-Question 2: Does this activity reflect the brand that I am building for my business?
+Question 2: Does this activity reflect the brand that we are building for our business?

 Try to choose only marketing activities that reflect the brand that you are developing for your firm.
 So, for example, if you are trying to build an edgy, fashionable brand, the last thing you should be doing is sponsoring the WI fashion show (sorry Mum).
-It’s an obvious example, but figure this out for your business.
-One of the brand values for The Marketing Architect is ‘approachable’, so I would never decide to sponsor the tiger enclosure at Marwell Zoo.
-Tigers are not approachable, you see.
+It’s an obvious example, but it might not be as obvious in real life.
+Give some thought to the brand values for your business and whether the values of the event or publication are a good match.

-Question 3: Am I already active in marketing in this stage of the customer journey?
+Question 3: Are we already active in marketing at this stage of the customer journey?

 Your marketing needs to operate like a slick machine, shuttling prospects through 6 phases – Awareness, Interest, Evaluation, Trial, Adoption and Loyalty.
 Your marketing activities are the mini campaigns which move prospects forward on their journey.
 If you are already over represented in one area, do you really need to add another?
 Is it a good idea to commit a limited budget to something that will give the same result by acting on your prospect in a phase that you already have covered.
 For example, if you are approached about attending a trade show as an exhibitor, to raise awareness of your business, but you are already spending a large proportion of your marketing budget on social media and advertising, which also do that, does it really make sense to invest more, if you have nothing in your activity mix that drives customer loyalty?

-Question 4: How much of my marketing budget and available time is this going to suck up?
+Question 4: How much of our marketing budget and available time is this going to suck up?